Race Equity Culture™ Fellowship

 Equity In The Center® (EiC) works to shift mindsets, practices and systems in the social sector to center race equity and build a Race Equity Culture™.
 The fellowship program will be based on EiC’s core research and publication, Awake to Woke to Work: Building a Race Equity Culture™, and their Race Equity Cycle™ framework.
 The framework outlines key organizational levers that are necessary for building, deepening and sustaining racial equity practice within organizations.

 Fellowship participants will deepen their understanding and practice for how to build a Race Equity Culture™ in their organizations.
 All cohort experiences in 2022 will be virtual, with a possible in-person closing retreat in February 2023, depending on health and safety considerations at that time.
+Click here to access the recording of the informational webinar hosted on Feb 2.

 Goals of the Cohort